xHookman/IGexperiments/README.md

 When the module is enabled, kill Instagram and go to settings, you will find an entry named "Internal"

-It has been tested on v269 but it might not work for all versions because classes name and methods name often change :/
+It might not work for all versions because classes name and methods name often change from update to another:/

 You will need Lsposed/Xposed framework to use it!